Before I left for Scotland, one of my friends said, “I’m going to live vicariously through you. You have to eat the haggis.”

 Pro Tip: Some places offer vegetarian- and vegan-friendly versions of haggis!
 It’s made with nuts instead of meat and all the same spices.
 Be sure to ask around to see where you can find some!

 Although I do recommend that you give haggis, neeps, and tatties a try while you’re in Scotland, I realize that particular traditional dish might not be for everyone.
-For the less adventurous among us, another traditional dish that is also quite tasty is the steak pie.
+For the less adventurous among us, another traditional Scottish food that is also quite tasty is the steak pie.
 It’s exactly what it sounds like: a steak with gravy topped with a pot pie crust and baked until the top is flaky and the inside is gooey.
 Like I said, the steak pie is good eating, but “I went to Scotland and ate the refined and dignified steak pie” doesn’t sound nearly as impressive as “I went to Scotland and I ate the haggis.”
 Bear that in mind while making food-related decisions in Edinburgh.

 The food isn’t the only thing worth noting in Scottish bars.
 The brews are, to be completely honest, by and large the best beers I’ve had anywhere.
 Don’t tell the Poles, Czechs, Germans, or Irish I said that, but it’s true.
 Every beer I had in Edinburgh was smooth, velvety, rich, and full of flavor.
 My two favorites were the Caledonia Best and the Belhaven Black.
 The Caledonia Best belongs to a type of ales called ‘English Bitter.’
 It’s between light and dark, and has a hoppy flavor that isn’t overpowering.